varyonic/aw_datapipe/README.md

 ```
 ## Development

-A live AWS account with a sample pipeline is required to run the tests.
+A live AWS account with a sample pipeline is required to run the remote tests.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.